No More Laundry Stain Blues

 Puppy Stains

 Our daughter gave us a puppy.
 Of course, there were accidents on the rug.
-My daughter told me to blot the spot with a paper towel, sprinkle one-fourth inch of baking soda on the spot and let it dry for about 24 hours.
+My daughter told me to blot the spot with a paper towel, sprinkle one-fourth inch of baking soda on the spot, and let it dry for about 24 hours.
 Then I just vacuum up the dried baking soda.
 It works great!—Marie S., Indiana

-Fluff as you Dry
+Fluff as You Dry

-When I dry comforters, sheets, blankets or anything that just wads up in the dryer, I also throw in a tennis ball.
-It separates the sheets, blankets, etc. It only costs a few bucks for three cheap balls.
+When I dry comforters, sheets, blankets, or anything that just wads up in the dryer, I also throw in a tennis ball.
+It separates the sheets, blankets, etc. It costs only a few bucks for three cheap balls.
 The kicker is they last forever, and your linens dry much faster, saving electricity.—Patricia M., email

 Single Cup of OJ

 I make orange juice from concentrate, but sometimes I end up throwing half of it away because I don’t drink it fast enough.
-While visiting my friend, I noticed she would make a glass of orange or grape juice by scooping out a spoonful of frozen concentrate from the container in the freezer, putting it in a glass the size of the drink that she wanted, adding water and stirring.
+While visiting my friend, I noticed that she would make a glass of orange or grape juice by scooping out a spoonful of frozen concentrate from the container in the freezer, putting it in a glass the size of the drink that she wanted, adding water, and stirring.
 I thought this was a great technique!—Diana M., email

 Ants Begone

 To get rid of those annoying little kitchen ants, lay out dryer fabric sheets.
-Put them behind your canisters, appliances and even bathroom sinks.
+Put them behind your canisters, appliances, and even bathroom sinks.
 The ants will quickly disappear.—Melissa, Tennessee

-Record that Number
+Record That Number

 I pay my bills online.
 At first, when I got the confirmation numbers, I was writing them down on scraps of paper near my computer and losing them.
 So now I always have my checkbook register handy, and when I deduct the amount in it, I write the confirmation number in the transaction description line.
 My computer is much neater now, too.—Nancy P., email

 Dear Readers: We would love to hear from you.
 What topics would you like to read about?
-Please send your feedback and tips to [email protected].
+Please send your feedback and tips to [email protected]

 Mary invites you to visit her at EverydayCheapskate.com, where this column is archived complete with links and resources for all recommended products and services.
 Mary invites questions and comments at https://www.everydaycheapskate.com/contact/, “Ask Mary.”
 This column will answer questions of general interest, but letters cannot be answered individually.
 Mary Hunt is the founder of EverydayCheapskate.com, a frugal living blog, and the author of the book “Debt-Proof Living.”
 COPYRIGHT 2022 CREATORS.COM